gibsramen/qupid/README.md

 ## Tutorial

-There are three primary steps to the qupid workflow:
+There are three primary steps to the Qupid workflow:

 1. Match each case to all valid controls
 2. Generate multiple one-to-one matchings
 3. Evaluate the statistical differences between cases and controls for all matchings

-To match each case to all valid controls, we need to first establish matching criteria. qupid allows matching by both categorical metadata (exact matches) and continuous metadata (matching within provided tolerance).
+To match each case to all valid controls, we need to first establish matching criteria.
+Qupid allows matching by both categorical metadata (exact matches) and continuous metadata (matching within provided tolerance).
 You can match on either a single metadata column or based on multiple.

-In qupid, the cases to be matched are referred to as the "focus" set, while the set of all possible controls is called the "background".
+In Qupid, the cases to be matched are referred to as the "focus" set, while the set of all possible controls is called the "background".
 For this tutorial we will be used data from the American Gut Project to match cases to controls in samples from people with autism.

 First, we'll load in the provided example metadata and separate it into the focus (samples from people with autism) and the background (samples from people who do not have autism).